Building Stronger Legs: The Ultimate Leg Press Workout Routine - Gym Gear

 Warm-Up Exercises

-• 5-10 minutes of light cardio (treadmill, elliptical, or stationary bike)
+• 5–10 minutes of light cardiovascular activity using equipment such as a treadmill, elliptical, or stationary bike

-• Dynamic stretches targeting the lower body (leg swings, high knees, and bodyweight squats)
+• Dynamic lower-body movements, including leg swings, high knees, and controlled bodyweight squats

 The Ultimate Leg Press Workout Routine